tanneramundsen/hire/docs/iteration2/it2_dap.md

         - Enter course details (enter “job” description) to be visible to student
         - Display all applicants for the course
         - Display all hired applicants for the course
-        - Allow professors to see if the candidate is also desired by other staff members
+        - Click on an applicant to see their profile - grades and course preferences
 - For students:
     - For each course they want to apply to CA for:
         - enter course details (if they have taken the course before + if so, then what grade, and if they have CAd for the course before) to submit the full application
+    - Allow student to rank their course preferences (top three choices)